Zhaopudark/PSComputerManagementZp/Examples/README.md

 This case can be useful when you want to set your `Virtual Machine`'s system proxy and your `Host Machine` has already been proxied.
 The specific situations are as follows:

-- `Host Machine` is running and has been proxied.
+- The `Host Machine` is running and has been proxied.
-- `Host Machine` has detect the `Virtual Machine`'s  `Network Adapter`, such as `vEthernet (Default Switch)`
+- The `Host Machine` has detected the `Virtual Machine`'s  `Network Adapter`, such as `vEthernet (Default Switch)`.
-- `Host Machine` has enable `LAN proxy`.
+- The `Host Machine` has enabled `LAN proxy`.
-- `Virtual Machine`'s gateway IP address is just the above adapter' IP address.
+- The `Virtual Machine`'s gateway IP address is just the above adapter's IP address.

-Then, by following settings on the `Virtual Machine`, it can through its gateway to use `Host Machine`'s system proxy.
+Then, by following the settings on the `Virtual Machine`, it can through its gateway use `Host` Machine`'s system proxy.

 ### On virtual Windows

 Please run PowerShell with `Administrator` privilege.

-Supposing the port number is `7890`, the following commands will automatically detect the IPV4 of gateway and then set system proxy by as 'gateway:7890':
+Supposing the port number is `7890`, the following commands will automatically detect the IPV4 of the gateway and then set the system proxy as 'gateway:7890':

 ```powershell
 #Requires -Version 7.0